 Character 'é' can be found in the table on coordinates 8, 2.
-Thus it converts to ASCII character 0x82 (HEX) or 130 (decimal) that must be sent to the RDS encoder.
+Thus it converts to ASCII character 0x82 (HEX) or 130.

 A conversion is required for all characters outside the basic set region.
 If you use MagicRDS control software, the characters are converted automatically between Windows ANSI coding and RDS character set.
 Setting for that feature can be made in Preferences - Local settings.
+Embedded internet functions are based on UTF-8 coding - conversion is made automatically inside the RDS encoder.